 Be sure to check with your bank prior to departing to ensure that they refund international ATM charges.
 And that they don’t charge their own international fees.
 We love the Charles Schwab debit card that offers zero international fees and refunds all of your ATM fees.
 And the Chase Sapphire Preferred credit card is best for earning points.
 We use the Chase card for booking hotels and tours and our Charles Schwab card for getting money out of the ATM.

 Unlike Thailand you can’t simply arrive in Vietnam and get stamped into the country.
 You’ve got a bit more work ahead of you.
+Even US Citizens will need a visa for Vietnam.
 Here are the specific steps you’ll need to take to get approved for the various visa options:

 Steps for Obtaining a 30-Day Single-Entry eVisa